FroMage/quasar/docs/index.md

 The example will do exactly one of the following operations: send `msg` to `ch1` or receive a message from `ch2`.

-A very concise `select` syntax for Kotlin is available in the `co.paralleluniverse.kotlin` package:
+A very concise `select` syntax for Kotlin is available in the `com.github.fromage.quasi.kotlin` package:

 ~~~ kotlin
 val ch1 = Channels.newChannel<Int>(1)